 commands to fit into the tidyverse

-functionality to perform quality control, sample and exposure
+quality control, sample and exposure association analysis, differential

 tidyexposomics pipeline overview.
 Exposure and omics data are stored in a MultiAssayExperiment.
 Data then undergoes quality control, sample and exposure associations, differential abundance analysis, multi-omics integration, and functional enrichment analysis.
 The pipeline is designed to be flexible and modular, allowing users to customize their analysis.